opensourcegeek/stest/README.md

 Download
 --------

-Download the binaries 'stest-i686-linux' for 32-bit or 'stest-x86_64-linux' for 64-bit linux from [releases](https://github.com/opensourcegeek/stest/releases) for most recent version.
-These are the only supported platforms for the moment.
+Download the binaries from [releases](https://github.com/opensourcegeek/stest/releases) page.
+I've added support to more platforms, if you encounter any problems please raise an issue (mind you it's not reached 1.0 yet).

 Usage